statamic/docs/content/collections/docs/conditions.md

 ---
+id: 9751908a-a10c-4c36-abd3-2251e83fbc65
+blueprint: page
-title: Conditions
+title: 'Tag Conditions'
 template: page
-blueprint: page
-id: 9751908a-a10c-4c36-abd3-2251e83fbc65
-intro: Conditions allow you to filter the results of your content tags (e.g. Collections, Taxonomies) using the data inside them, much like WHERE clauses do with SQL.
+intro: 'Conditions allow you to filter the results of your content tags (e.g. Collections, Taxonomies) using the data inside them, much like WHERE clauses do with SQL.'
+updated_by: 3a60f79d-8381-4def-a970-5df62f0f5d56
+updated_at: 1632512130
 ---
 > Are you looking "if/else" conditions?
 You probably want this page: [Antler's Logic & Conditions](/antlers#conditions)